Abingdon School: Academic

 At A Level, the 2017 A*–A percentage averaged 63.3% At GCSE, the A* percentage in 2017 was 60.2% and the A*–A percentage 86.3%.
 In 2023, 70% scored A*–A for A Levels and 81% scored 9–7 for GCSEs.

 Most of the GCSE equivalent courses follow the iGCSE (international GCSE) syllabuses and all examinations are taken in year 11 (5th year), i.e. there is no early take of qualifications even for top sets.
 The top two Maths sets at GCSE follow the iGCSE and Additional Maths qualifications.
 In the sixth form, A Levels are followed to AS and then A2 level, but following the reforms put in place under Michael Gove the school decided that from September 2015 it would follow a linear system (i.e. courses will be completed over two years) and not offer the stand-alone AS qualification.
 Some departments offer the Cambridge pre-U course instead of the traditional A Level.

-Celebrations

-The Foundation Dinner, to honour the school's founders and benefactors, is held once a year towards the end of Lent term.
-It is normally attended by Abingdon Town Councillors, supporters of the school, governors, alumni, school prefects and upper sixth scholars.